barbazul/1kfa/mod_guide_gm.md

 damage to items, and lost charges to magic items, but it will also let the players build up resources like green tokens and wealth.

-Downtime activities are about decisions where the costs and benefits are known upfront, like shopping, healing, and studying.
+Downtime activities are less risky.
+In these activities, the costs and benefits are known upfront, like shopping, healing, and studying.
 When injuries and treasures have built up, the players will seek a steading to salve their hurts and exchange their loot for new, exciting gear, and learn new skills.